dinkelk/stocker/README.md

 ![Final Portfolio Value Probability Distribution](doc/images/figure_2.png?raw=true "Final Portfolio Value Probability Distribution")

-We can also easily plot two important simulations, the median scenario, which represents the most likely performance of our portfolio, and the 10th percentile scenario, which represents the probable worst case scenario for our portfolio.
+Stocker also allows us to plot two important results from the simulations, the median scenario, which represents the most likely performance of our portfolio, and the 10th percentile scenario, which represents the probable worst case scenario for our portfolio.

 ```
 mc.plot(smooth=True)